eclipse-tractusx/item-relationship-service/docs/concept/#223-Transfer-to-PCWM/#223-Transfer-to-PCWM.md

 Only a small portion of our Confluence documentation has to be migrated to GitHub, so copy-pasting the content manually is sufficient and the fastest solution.

-Confluence pages which shall be moved to GitHub have to be marked as such.
-Everything else will not be moved.
+Confluence pages which shall not be moved to GitHub have to be marked as such.
+Everything else will be moved. [@DEPRECATION] lable will be used to identify those pages which will not be moved.
+This [@DEPRECATION] label could be set on headline level as well to identify chapter which should not be moved.

+**Notice:**
+During transition phase:
+1. Content of the pages or chapters will be moved to Github.
+2. However, the pages and structures are retained (not deleted)
+3. Links leading to the new content will be added instead.
+4. After moving content and adding the link the lable  [@DEPRECATION] will be added to chapter or page.

 ## Test management and Test Reporting (Cucumber)

+AsIs:
-Cucumber Tests are were stored in and reported to Jira, using the Jira-Xray plugin.
+Cucumber Tests are stored in and reported to Jira, using the Jira-Xray plugin.

+ToBe:
 Feature files can be exported and directly stored in GitHub.

 Test results have to be displayed directly in GitHub workflow / Pull Request.
 This can be done in two ways: